-Currently in her third year of studies, Claire has been working as a Community Engagement Assistant with ACU’s Institute for Advancing Community Engagement (IACE) in Melbourne since mid-last year.
-Claire's role sees her getting out amongst the local community with IACE programs which help vulnerable people to access educational opportunities.
-These include the Clemente program, which helps adults from disadvantaged backgrounds to work towards an entry pathway to studying at University.
+Claire Todeschini is in her third year of studies and has been working as a Community Engagement Assistant with ACU’s Institute for Advancing Community Engagement (IACE) in Melbourne.
+In this role, Claire works across a range of community programs which help vulnerable people to access educational opportunities.
+These include the Clemente program, which helps adults from disadvantaged backgrounds to work toward an entry pathway to studying at University.

 Making a difference abroad

-As part of her role, Claire has just returned from leading a group of 16 students on a three-week volunteering excursion in Cambodia with ACU’s Live Give Learn program.
-On this trip, ACU Education students taught English to primary school children and their teachers living in the poorest parts of Battambang.
+As part of her role, Claire led a group of 16 students on a three-week volunteering excursion in Cambodia with ACU’s Live Give Learn program.
+Education students from ACU taught English to primary school children and teachers living in the poorest parts of Battambang.

 “The government only pays for half days of education in Cambodia.
 This means children whose families can’t afford private school or a private tutor will often be kept at home for the rest of the day,” Claire said.

-In addition, access to education can be particularly limited for Cambodian girls, who are more likely to be kept at home to help with chores, or not sent to school due to the cost.
+Access to education can be particularly limited for Cambodian girls, who are more likely to be kept at home to help with chores, or not sent to school, due to the cost.

-She says working with limited resources, dealing with the Cambodian heat and teaching classes with a wide spread of ages and English abilities was both challenging and very rewarding.
+She says working with limited resources and teaching classes with a wide spread of ages and English abilities was both challenging and very rewarding.

-Claire says her practical experience gained through ACU has broadened her approach to teaching and deepened her understanding of the University’s mission to serve the ‘common good’.
+Claire says this practical experience has broadened her approach to teaching and deepened her understanding of the University’s mission to serve the common good.

-In thinking about the future direction of her career, Claire is considering the possibilities both in Australia and overseas: “Being at ACU made doing an overseas trip more accessible, because this trip also counted towards some of my course hours and was conducted outside study times.
-I have definitely caught the travel bug - and my experiences with IACE have really helped me grow as a person as I am more socially aware and think I have an important part to play in contributing to society.”
+“Being at ACU made doing an overseas trip more accessible, because this trip also counted towards some of my course hours and was conducted outside study times.
+I have definitely caught the travel bug and my experiences with IACE have really helped me grow as a person.
+I am more socially aware and think I have an important part to play in contributing to society.”

 Celebrating ACU’s Women

-On International Women’s Day (Tuesday, 8 March) ACU is celebrating the success of notable ACU Alumni who are making a difference in their chosen field.
-ACU staff members are invited to attend an International Women’s Day event on their campus to hear their inspiring stories.
+ACU is celebrating the success of notable female alumni who are making a difference in their chosen field on Tuesday, 8 March.
+ACU staff members are invited to attend these International Women’s Day events on their campus to hear their inspiring stories.
 For more information and to register, visit the IWD website.